What in the World Is an Escrow Shortage?

 So where does that money come from?

 It comes directly from your monthly mortgage payment.
-When you’re looking at your payment amount, it’s helpful to view the payment as two categories – one for principal and interest (the amount that goes toward paying off your home loan) and the other for property tax/homeowners insurance.
+When you’re looking at your payment amount, it’s helpful to view the payment as two categories – one for principal and interest (the amount that goes toward paying off your home loan) and the other for property tax/homeowners insurance/mortgage insurance.
 How much of the money you pay that goes to your escrow account is determined by your yearly escrow analysis.
-The difficulty comes when trying to accurately estimate or predict the amount of taxes that will be required of you in the coming year.
+The difficulty comes when trying to accurately estimate or predict the amount of taxes that will be required of you in the coming year or changes in insurance premiums.

 For example, if you buy a home that was built for you, your initial tax assessment will more than likely only consider the land value of the home.
 But once the property is assessed again, it will include the land value PLUS the value of your home.
 As a result, your property taxes will increase and so will your escrow payment.
 Which means, ultimately, your monthly mortgage payment will increase.